Sherpa Roof Rack

 As you can see on our Sherpa roof rack video review, the quality and design is out of question.
 We visited the Sherpa Equipment Co booth at the Overland Expo West, had a chance to speak to the staff as well as thoroughly inspect their roof racks, and trust us, quality is out of question.
 Whether you own a 4Runner, Tacoma, FJ Cruiser, Sequoia, Ford or other vehicles, Sherpa should be one of the first rack brands you look for.

-The Crestone: Sherpa Roof Rack 4Runner 5th Gen
+Sherpa Roof Rack 4Runner Crestone

 The Crestone: Sherpa’s Toyota 4Runner 5th Gen Roof Rack, an authentic work of art built for the elements.
 With a 700 lbs static load rating, you know that really heavy off road gear can go on your Sherpa rack and nothing, I repeat nothing can rattle it, pun intended.